Get instant loan offer suitable to your profile !

 Graduate Record Examinations by ETS

-If you are planning to take the GRE in 2025, this guide will help you know what is GRE exam eligibility, information about GRE mock tests, minimum score requirements for top universities, preparation tips and more.
+If you are planning to take the GRE in 2026, this guide will help you understand what is GRE exam eligibility, along with information about GRE mock tests, indicative score expectations for top universities, preparation tips and more.
+The good news is that GRE eligibility is one of the most flexible among major entrance exams, so almost anyone aiming for graduate study abroad can sit for the test.

-There are no specific eligibility criteria, however, please take a look at the following recommendations:
+There are no strict eligibility criteria for the GRE set by ETS.
+However, please take a look at the following recommendations and requirements:

 The GRE eligibility criteria for exam may vary slightly for special categories: